 Zahir Khan, who has psoriasis, lives in Pakistan and has been using the Patient Navigation Center since August 2016.
-He loves to participate in psoriasis awareness activities and comes to his Patient Navigator, Amy Kurtz, whenever he has questions about his psoriasis.
+He loves to participate in psoriasis awareness activities and turns to his Patient Navigator whenever he has questions about his psoriasis.

 Driving discovery, creating community

 For more than 50 years, we’ve been driving efforts to cure psoriatic disease and improve the lives of those affected.
 But there’s still plenty to do!
 Learn how you can help our advocacy team shape the laws and policies that affect people with psoriasis and psoriatic arthritis – in your state and across the country.
 Help us raise funds to support research by joining Team NPF, where you can walk, run, cycle, play bingo or create your own fundraising event.
 If you or someone you love needs free, personalized support for living a healthier life with psoriatic disease, contact our Patient Navigation Center.
 And keep the National Psoriasis Foundation going strong by making a donation today.
 Together, we will find a cure.